jamesjonesmath/canvancement/roster/access-report/README.md

 ## Customization
 This script will automatically run on any Canvas instance hosted at ``*.instructure.com``.
 If you have a custom domain, then you will need to modify the `\\ @include` line to refer to your site.

+## Anonymized Data
+There is also a version of this script that will [anonymize the user data](https://github.com/jamesjonesmath/canvancement/raw/master/roster/access-report/access-report-anonymous.user.js).
+This is useful if you want to make demonstration videos and not worry about FERPA violations.
+Note that the anonymizer routine will fail if you have more students than anonymous names provided (currently 123).
+Teachers who wish to analyze their classes will want to use the non-anonymized version.

+The participation data is not anonymized.